erleans/pgo/README.md

 * Instrumented with [OpenCensus](https://github.com/census-instrumentation/opencensus-erlang)
 * Mix apps currently too hard to use in a Rebar3 project.

+## Requirements

+Erlang/OTP 20 and above.
+Queries will not run on OTP 19 and below because some of the required functions are defined only in OTP 20+.

+This project also depends on merl which is built in by default as of OTP 18.

 ## Use

 Pools defined in the `pgo` application's environment will be started on boot.
 You can also add pools dynamically with `pgo:start_pool/3`.